I will save you years of confusion and failure right now, so listen very carefully.

 The only cardio I recommend is WALKING.

-Interval training (HIIT) like sprints, boxing, rowing and the like are optional.
+Interval training (HIIT) like running sprints, boxing, rowing and the like are optional.
 No point in doing HIIT unless you really enjoy it.
 Even then, limit your output and prioritize recovery.

 Remember, the main driver of physical transformation is your diet.